RedisHakathon/RedisHack/README.md

 This is the code accompanying [this post](https://medium.com/@aaomar/arxiv-search-hackathon-with-redis-saturncloud-streamlit-d65ab0e0be2c).
 You can try the app [here](https://redishakathon-arxiv-search-hackathon-with-redis-satu-app-txqqb0.streamlit.app/).
 Built using Streamlit and deployed on Streamlit Cloud

 **Note**: Streamlit app is deployed with two pre-trained models, which is quite huge thus the use of streamlit caching to enhance performance.
-However, there's a slug with the appilication on the first spin.
+However, there's a slug with the application on the first spin.
 We thank Redis & Saturn Cloud folks who helped us with not only resources but also 24/7 Support.